-- NI59 Initial assessments carried out within 7 working days of referral this was referred to in the JAR report noted below and performance is now lower.
-Performance in January 09 was at 63.1% completed within the target 7 days and at 59.3% for the year to the end of quarter 3, against a year end target of 70% - NI60 Core assessments carried out within 35 working days of their commencement - 80.1% completed in January 09 and 79.5% for the year to the end of quarter 3, against a year end target of 88%. - NI64 Child Protection Plans lasting 2 years or more 15.3% at the last reporting period (Dec 08) against a year end target of 8%.
+- NI59 Initial assessments carried out within 7 working days of referral this was referred to in the JAR report noted below and performance is now lower, with 63.1% completed within the target 7 days at the last reporting period (Dec 08) against a year end target of 70%. - NI60 Core assessments carried out within 35 working days of their commencement - 80.1% completed at the last reporting period (Dec 08) against a year end target of 88%. - NI64 Child Protection Plans lasting 2 years or more 15.3% at the last reporting period (Dec 08) against a year end target of 8%.